maihd/lite/README.md

 ## Note
 This fork is attempt to speed up the application, and adding features for personal use.
-And importantly, this fork use LuaJIT, some plugins must be port (table.unpack -> unpack), and not disable FFI, use at your risk.
+And importantly, this fork use LuaJIT, some plugins must be port (table.unpack -> unpack), and FFI is not disabled, use at your risk.
 The *simple* will be keep in the interfaces, *implementation* will be seperated into two categories: *simple* and *optimized*.
 This editor don't and won't support C++ editting.
 For C++, I will use full IDE for the jobs.

 ## Changes
-- Use LuaJIT instead of Lua 5.2
+- Use LuaJIT-2.1.0-beta3 instead of Lua 5.2
 - Check directory changed based on last write time instead of file diffs
 - Add premake5 to generate Visual Studio project, for debugging purpose
 - Add clang build script on Windows